Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example10/README.md

 * @RequestAttribute - provides access to the request attribute that is set before the request hits the controller method.
 These are set from server side using Filters or Interceptors\
                         required, Optional<>

+* @ModelAttribute - provides access to the existing attribute in the model, we can apply @Valid and data binding.